Scheduled MonumentsWalesPenarth Churchyard Cross (Now in St Augustine's Church)

 What is Penarth Churchyard Cross (Now in St Augustine's Church)?

-Penarth Churchyard Cross is a medieval stone cross that now stands within St Augustine's Church in Penarth, Vale of Glamorgan.
+Penarth Churchyard Cross is a medieval stone cross of probable twelfth or thirteenth century date, relocated from Penarth churchyard and now preserved within St Augustine's Church.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM227.

 What period does Penarth Churchyard Cross (Now in St Augustine's Church) date from?

 Penarth Churchyard Cross (Now in St Augustine's Church) dates from the medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Penarth Churchyard Cross (Now in St Augustine's Church)?